Peptide-powered wellness.

 FAQ

 The core treatment is finasteride and minoxidil — two FDA-approved generic medications widely used for male pattern hair loss.
-Finasteride is typically taken as a daily oral tablet; minoxidil is available as a topical solution or foam, and physicians may also prescribe oral minoxidil where appropriate.
-The specific medication, form, and dose are decided individually by the prescribing physician based on your intake.
+Finasteride is typically taken as a daily oral tablet; minoxidil is available as a topical solution or foam, and clinicians may also prescribe oral minoxidil where appropriate.
+The specific medication, form, and dose are decided individually by the prescribing clinician based on your intake.
 We use generic medications and do not sell branded products.

 Finasteride is an FDA-approved medication, but like any prescription medication it carries risks.
 Some men experience sexual side effects — including reduced libido, erectile difficulty, or changes in ejaculation.
 In most men these resolve after stopping the medication, but a smaller number of men report symptoms that persist after discontinuation, sometimes referred to as post-finasteride syndrome.
 Depression and mood changes have also been reported.
 These risks are real and should be weighed carefully.
-Discuss your full medical history and any concerns with the physician during intake before starting treatment.
+Discuss your full medical history and any concerns with the clinician during intake before starting treatment.

 Minoxidil is available both as a topical product (solution or foam) and, in some cases, as a low-dose oral tablet.
-Whether oral minoxidil is appropriate for you — versus topical minoxidil — is a clinical decision made by the prescribing physician based on your history and goals.
+Whether oral minoxidil is appropriate for you — versus topical minoxidil — is a clinical decision made by the prescribing clinician based on your history and goals.
 If oral minoxidil is prescribed, a licensed pharmacy ships it to you.
 Not everyone is a candidate for the oral form.

 Next Step